mariofusco/quarkus-agentic-ai/README.md

 ## Agents

 Agents differ from the workflow patterns discussed so far because the control flow is entirely delegated to LLMs, that typically invoke tools to complete determinate subtask, instead of being implemented programmatically.
-These tools can be seen as stateful functions, opportunistically invoked by the LLM to achieve its goal and implemented in a variety of different technologies, like simple imperative methods, external web services or even other LLMs.
+These tools can be seen as stateless functions, opportunistically invoked by the LLM to achieve its goal and implemented in a variety of different technologies, like simple imperative methods, external web services or even other LLMs.

 ### The weather forecast agent